Chemical-free grooming aid for honeybees.

 When is the best time to start using a Bee Gym?

-Our initial tests suggest that the Bee Gym is more effective if it goes in when the mite population is low.
-This could be after another form of treatment, when introducing a bought-in nucleus colony or in winter when a higher percentage of the Varroa mites are attached to the bees.
+Trials suggest that the Bee Gym is more effective if it goes in when the mite population is less numerous.
+This could be when introducing a bought-in nucleus colony or in spring when the population of mites is usually lower.

 How easy is it to install?

-The Bee Gym is easy to install, as it can be placed on the hive floor whenever the beekeeper is doing an inspection or checking the condition of the bees.
-The brood boxes are lifted away and the Bee Gym is then put in place.
+The Bee Gym is easy to install, as it can be placed on top of the brood frames whenever the beekeeper is doing an inspection or checking the condition of the bees.
+The supers are lifted away, an ‘eke’ is added and the Bee Gym is then put in place.
+We recommend a single Bee Gym for a nucleus hive and two Bee Gyms for a 10 or 11 frame brood box.

-The side bars on the frame stand 8mm above the mesh floor of the hive and the bees need another 7mm to move around on the Gym, so the gap required is 15mm.
+The sidebars of the Bee Gym stand 9mm above the brood frames and the bees need another 7mm to move around on the Gym, so the gap required is 16mm.

 What makes the Bee Gym different from other treatments?